Botong Francisco: Later career

-Francisco served as the production designer for the 1961 film adaptation of José Rizal's Noli Me Tángere.
+Botong served as the production designer for the 1961 film adaptation of José Rizal's Noli Me Tángere.

 He was responsible for the discovery of the now famous Angono Petroglyphs in 1965.
 He was also involved in Costume Design in Philippine cinema.

 His great works include portrayals of the Blood Compact, First Mass at Limasawa, The Martyrdom of Rizal, Bayanihan, Magpupukot, Fiesta, Bayanihan sa Bukid, Sandugo, Portrait of Purita, The Invasion of Limahong, Serenade, and Muslim Betrothal.
 Some of his murals have suffered big damage over the years.
 The "Pageant of Commerce" emerged from several years of restoration in 2000.